 Includes both islands but with access to the Pedestal & the NEW Liberty Museum!

-SAME PRICE as the general admission ticket!
+SAME PRICE as the general admission ticket (actually, only 30 cents more!).
 But they won’t let you into the Statue of Liberty Pedestal if you didn’t book this type of ticket!

 - If you plan to book Pedestal Access Tickets, do it in advance and not the same day you’re going!